-Participates in the daily and regulatory management of the water, plumbing, heating, medical gas and vacuum and other associated mechanical operations for UIHC.
+Participates in the daily and regulatory management of the cooling, heating, refrigerant and building automation control systems.

 Oversees the corrective and maintenance requests and ensures the work performed is accomplished efficiently and with a minimum amount of disruption and inconvenience.